A lot to see and explore

 The diverse and growing collections at the Columbus Botanical Garden provide something for everyone to enjoy.

 From fragrant roses to vegetables, camellias to herbs and most everything in between, we’ve got a garden niche for you.
 Tour our offerings here, and visit our two new gardens: the Georgia Native Perennial Collection featuring a broad selection of wild and wonderful wildflowers from our state, and the Ginkgo Shade Garden, home to an impressive canopy of Ginkgo biloba, with a colorful understory of southeast Asian trees, shrubs and perennials.

 This intimate series of “Garden Rooms” serves as the flowing, green introduction to the Historic Adams farmhouse.
-A central Herb Garden acts as the hub from which visitors can experience the patio garden, the pollinator garden (coming in 2020), and a mixed flowering border of annuals, perennials, shrubs and ornamental trees.
+A central Herb Garden acts as the hub from which visitors can experience the patio garden, the pollinator garden, and a mixed flowering border of annuals, perennials, shrubs and ornamental trees.
 The Cottage Garden’s location adjacent to the Farmhouse makes it a picturesque backdrop for special events of any kind.